 After you've retired you won't pay annual income tax on earnings from the first $1.6 million of your superannuation savings.
 But earnings from the rest are taxed at 15%.

 You've worked hard for years and saved up a sizeable retirement nest egg and now you want to retire.
-This simple decision, however, puts you right into the thick of having to make up your mind about how to structure your retirement income streams to maximise your Centrelink entitlements, minimise your tax liabilities and ensure that your money lasts as long as possible.
+This simple decision, however, puts you right into the thick of having to make up your mind about how to structure your retirement income so you maximise your Centrelink entitlements while also minimising your tax liabilities and ensuring that your money lasts as long as possible.

 1.Contact Centrelink and arrange to speak to one of their Financial Information Services Officers.
 These specialists are not financial advisers but they will explain to you what your Centrelink entitlements are, how the various assets and income tests work, what retirement income stream options you might have and how you might wish to structure things to maximise your entitlements regarding the age pension, health care and other assorted benefits.

 2. Talk to your super fund because they probably already have a range of specially designed retirement income stream products and you should try to understand how they work and which ones might be suitable for you.

 3. Arrange a meeting with your financial adviser, if you have one, because choosing the right retirement income stream product is complex.
 If you don't have your own independent adviser you should make an appointment to speak to one associated with your super fund.

 As you work through these steps you will start to understand the interlocking taxation, superannuation, investment, social security, psychological and personal issues which must be resolved before you can confidently choose your retirement income stream product.